 A therapist and client will work together to better understand your issues.
 This will help them develop a treatment plan aimed at addressing any problematic thoughts, feelings, and behaviours.
 Gradual exposure to fearful situations may be used during cognitive behavioural therapy sessions to help you slowly learn how to use healthier coping strategies.
 Homework assignments may include readings, writing projects, or tasks that are used alongside the sessions to reinforce and build upon the focus of each week.
 This type of therapy is completely personalised and adapted to suit your specific needs.

-- to recognise and accept harmful thoughts and emotions
+- Recognise and accept harmful thoughts and emotions

 - Understand other people’s incentives